 During my first semester at SFSU, the mother of all questions reared its ugly-ass head:

 What’s it all for?

-But when I press the issue—when I dream in detail about the road less travelled—I earn a rueful chuckle or a blank stare.
-Yeah, like that’ll ever happen.
-And if I push it further, I usually evoke some form of vague irritation.
-Give it a rest, would you?
-It’s typically accompanied by a good amount of side-eye, or a befuddled headshake.
-What’s your problem?
+But when I try and elaborate, I earn a rueful chuckle or a blank stare.
+Half the time, I elicit some form of vague irritation.
+Give it a rest, will you?
+I wasn’t being serious.
+Often accompanied by a helping of side-eye.

-I feel like an alien, cursed to live in a human body.
-I’ve said as much to any who’ll listen.
-When their eyes widen, I know I’ve resonated with their souls.
+I feel like an alien, doomed to live in a human body.
+And I say as much to anyone who will listen.
+Every so often, their eyes widen with fear and surprise, and I know I’ve spoken to their truest selves.

-I walk out of Arts and Humanities, taking the same route I always take.
-Cut through the quad, past the food carts, and into the street where I parallel-parked.
+I leave Arts and Humanities, taking the same route I always take.
+Cut through the quad, past the food carts, and into the street where I’ve parallel parked.

 I turn around.
 Standing before me is the sharpest-dressed man I’ve ever seen.
 Blue pants, khaki short-sleeve, and a stack of ribbons that starts at his left breast pocket and nearly touches his meaty shoulder.
-The black nametag—which would have been chintzy on anything besides a Marine uniform—reads ATRIYA.
+His plastic nametag (it’d be chintzy on anything other than a Marine uniform) reads ATRIYA.